AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 >[!NOTE]
 >
-> Real-time CDP prefills your selection with four recommended, commonly used attributes from your schema: `person.name.firstName`, `person.name.lastName`, `personalEmail.address`, `segmentMembership.status`.
+> Platform prefills your selection with four recommended, commonly used attributes from your schema: `person.name.firstName`, `person.name.lastName`, `personalEmail.address`, `segmentMembership.status`.

 File exports will vary in the following ways, depending on whether `segmentMembership.status` is selected:
 - If the `segmentMembership.status` field is selected, exported files include **[!UICONTROL Active]** members in the initial full snapshot and **[!UICONTROL Active]** and **[!UICONTROL Expired]** members in subsequent incremental exports.